anoma/nspec/docs/anomian.juvix.md

 > We decompose the engine's range of possible reactions into a set of **effects**.
 These effects
 > are the valid actions that the engine can perform.
 We can represent these
 > effects with the `Effect` type.
+>
+> To recall, we use the following convention for engine-related types:
+>
+> - `S` is the type of its internal state,
+> - `E` is the type of its environment,
+> - `M` is the type of its message interface.

 ```juvix
 axiom TimeTrigger : Type;